k5602/course_pilot/docs/design_philosophy.md

     Architectural Implication: A strict separation between the UI (ui module) and the core backend logic (state, database, ingest, nlp, planner) is mandatory.
 The core logic must be pure, portable Rust, avoiding direct dependencies on desktop-only APIs.
 For example, instead of using a function that directly writes a file in a way that only works on desktop, we would define a trait for "storage" that can be implemented differently for desktop (writing to a file) and web (using browser localStorage or a server).
 This ensures the core engine can be reused across all future platforms without a major rewrite.

 This strategy will be executed in three distinct phases, leveraging the dioxus-daisyui component library and the broader Dioxus ecosystem.
-Phase 1: The Foundation - Global Design System
+ The Foundation - Global Design System

 This phase establishes the global rules, themes, and layouts that will govern the entire application, ensuring a consistent and polished feel.
-1.1.
  Theming System

 Objective: Implement a robust, beautiful, and instantly switchable light/dark mode.